acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 * If your add-on can accomplish everything it needs using only the supported APIs, it's a good candidate for migration.

-* If your add-on needs a lot of help from the low-level APIs, then you won't see much benefit from migrating.
+* If your add-on needs a lot of help from the low-level APIs, then the cost of migrating is high, and may not be worth it at this point.

 * If your add-on needs a fairly limited amount of help from low-level APIs, then it might still be worth migrating: we'll add more supported